Fuedyolo/Fuedyolo..github.io/docs/Final_project.md

 |  |  |
 | --- | --- |
 | ![Image description](/docs/assets/final/years.png) | <font size="5">It is easy to see that the crashes are more or less constant over the years, with two exceptions.
 In 2016 the crashes dropped significantly in April, and then COVID-19 hit in March 2020, leading to many fewer crashes, which has continued in the previous two years.
 The next thing to look for is the distribution of reasons for crashes.</font> |

+Lastly we also wanted to include how the Alchohol involvement factor looked over the years, surprisingly there are not many records in the dataset where alcohol was the leading factor.
+The animation below shows the location of the vehicle crashes over the years on Manhatten.

+{% include vehicle_crashes_map.html %}